SudiptoChowdhury25/Simulation-and-Modeling-Lab/README.md

 - The importance of matrix operations in data processing.
 - Data visualization techniques using Matplotlib and Seaborn.
 - Managing and submitting assignments using GitHub for version control.

+# Assignment 2 -

+## Details:
+- Generate a **3×3 matrix** of random integers between **1 and 50** using NumPy.
+- Run the code **twice**:
+  1. **With a fixed seed (`np.random.seed(10)`)** to ensure the same output on every run.
+  2. **Without setting a seed**, allowing random values to change each time.
+- Observe and explain the differences in outputs.

+## Concepts Covered:
+- NumPy random number generation using `np.random.randint()`.
+- Using `np.random.seed()` for reproducibility.
+- Understanding the difference between fixed and non-fixed random states.

+## What I Learned:
+- How `np.random.seed()` ensures consistency in random number generation.
+- The role of randomness in programming and why reproducibility is important.
+- The impact of not setting a seed, resulting in different outputs on each run.